Beets are more popular than their leaves, but those leaves—beet greens—contain a much higher proportion of nutrients.

 Also, research suggests that nitrate may have benefits for sports performance.

 Beet greens contain a large concentration of carotenoids, which function as antioxidants in the body (12).

 Specifically, beet greens contain the following carotenoids per 100 grams (1):

 However, it is worth noting that these carotenoids are fat-soluble compounds.

-Therefore, consuming beet greens alongside a source of fat is ideal.
-This will make the carotenoids more bioavailable (14).
+Therefore, consuming beet greens alongside a source of fat is ideal to make the carotenoids more bioavailable (13).

 Regarding lutein and zeaxanthin, these carotenoids are thought to play a protective role in visual health.

 For example, a recent systematic review and meta-analysis of clinical trials demonstrated that lutein and zeaxanthin might help to reduce the risk of developing cataracts (17).

 However, the review pointed out that there is conflicting evidence, and further data is required for a more accurate picture.

 Rich Source of Vitamin K